wolffe/repeater2-for-gravity-forms/readme.md

 ```

 ##### Triggers
-These triggers are assigned to the form will be fired during different repeater2 related events with the repeater2Id and repeater2ChildId attached to them.
+These triggers are assigned to the form will be fired during different repeater related events with the repeater2Id and repeater2ChildId attached to them.
 ```
-gform_repeater2_before_repeat - Fires right before a repeater2 is about to be repeated. gform_repeater2_after_repeat - Fires right after a repeater2 has been repeated. gform_repeater2_before_unrepeat - Fires right before a repeater2 is about to be un-repeated. gform_repeater2_after_unrepeat - Fires right after a repeater2 has been un-repeated. gform_repeater2_init_done - Fires after the repeater2 is done setting up.
-Also fires on the window when all repeater2s are done setting up.
+gform_repeater2_before_repeat - Fires right before a repeater is about to be repeated. gform_repeater2_after_repeat - Fires right after a repeater has been repeated. gform_repeater2_before_unrepeat - Fires right before a repeater is about to be un-repeated. gform_repeater2_after_unrepeat - Fires right after a repeater has been un-repeated. gform_repeater2_init_done - Fires after the repeater is done setting up.
+Also fires on the window when all repeaters are done setting up.
 ```

 ##### Information
-You can access all repeater2 information using the object `gfRepeater_repeater2s`.
+You can access all repeater information using the object `gfRepeater_repeater2s`.
 ```
 gfRepeater_repeater2s
 [formId]
     [repeater2Id]
         ['data'] - Contains different data to keep track of.
-            ['repeatCount'] - The number of times the repeater2 has been repeated.
+            ['repeatCount'] - The number of times the repeater has been repeated.
             ['prevRepeatCount'] - If the form has already been submitted and failed validation, this will contain the repeatCount from before the from was submitted, otherwise it will be null.
-            ['childrenCount'] - The number of children fields that get cloned everytime the repeater2 is repeated.
+            ['childrenCount'] - The number of children fields that get cloned everytime the repeater is repeated.
             ['paremCount'] - The highest field ID that has had their prepopulate paremeter set.
-            ['tabIndex'] - The tabindex that was assigned to the repeater2 start field and will be assigned to all children.
+            ['tabIndex'] - The tabindex that was assigned to the repeater start field and will be assigned to all children.
-            ['inputData'] - Contains an array with all of the input names in the repeater2.
+            ['inputData'] - Contains an array with all of the input names in the repeater.
         ['settings'] - Contains the different settings that are set in the form editor.
-            ['start'] - The number of times the repeater2 should be repeated when the form is loaded.
+            ['start'] - The number of times the repeater should be repeated when the form is loaded.
-            ['min'] - The minimum number of times the repeater2 can be repeated.
+            ['min'] - The minimum number of times the repeater can be repeated.
-            ['max'] - The maximum number of times the repeater2 can be repeated.
+            ['max'] - The maximum number of times the repeater can be repeated.
         ['controllers'] - Contains different elements that I like to call controllers.
             ['add'] - The add button.
             ['remove'] - The remove button.
             ['data'] - The hidden element that stores data to be passed to PHP.
-            ['start'] - The start of the repeater2.
+            ['start'] - The start of the repeater.
-            ['end'] - The end of the repeater2.
+            ['end'] - The end of the repeater.
-        ['children'] - Contains the children fields that get cloned everytime the repeater2 is repeated.
+        ['children'] - Contains the children fields that get cloned everytime the repeater is repeated.
             [childId]
                 ['element'] - The field element.
                 ['id'] - The field HTML id.